 How to apply for a licence

 If you require an application form or need further information please email email@example.com

 Before granting a licence, the Council must be satisfied that

 - the proposed licence holder and any manager of the property is a fit and proper person

 - property management standards are being applied at the property

 - the HMO is reasonably suitable, or can be made suitable, for occupation by the number of tenants allowed under the licence (eg bathrooms, toilets, cooking facilities)

-Please note that from the 1st April 2016 the fees have been increased for :
+Please note that from the 1st April 2021 the HMO licensing fees have been increased for :